stripe-archive/react-stripe-elements/README.md

 }
 ```

+Inside your form, `<InjectedCheckoutForm />`, `this.props.stripe` will either be
+`null` or a valid Stripe instance.
+This means that it will be `null` when
+rendered server-side, but set when rendered in a browser.

-### Stripe instance from non-React context
+### Using an existing Stripe instance

 In some projects, part of the project uses React, while another part doesn't.
 For example, maybe you have business logic and view logic separate.
 Or maybe you
-use `react-stripe-elements` for your Checkout form, but vanilla Stripe.js for
+use `react-stripe-elements` for your credit card form, but use Stripe.js APIs
-tokenizing bank account information.
+directly for tokenizing bank account information.

 You can use the `stripe` prop to get more fine-grained control over the Stripe
 instance that `<StripeProvider>` uses.
-For example, say you have a `stripe`
+For example, if you have a `stripe`
-instance in a Redux store that you pass to your `<App />` as a prop:
+instance in a Redux store that you pass to your `<App />` as a prop, you can
+pass that instance directly into `<StripeProvider>`:

 ```js
 class App extends React.Component {